treasure-data/td-client-java/README.md

 |`td.client.connection-pool-size` | 64 | (optional) Connection pool size|
 |`td.client.endpoint` | `api.treasuredata.com` | (optional) TD REST API endpoint name |
 |`td.client.port` | 80 for non-SSL, 443 for SSL connection | (optional) TD API port number |

+You can overwrite configuration by using environment variables or System properties.
+The precedence of configuration parmaetrs is:

+1. Environment variable (only for TD_API_KEY parameter)
+1. System properties (passed with `-D` option when launching JVM)
+1. Properties object passed to TDClientConfig.newConfig(Properties p)

 ## For Developers